MatteoOrlandini/Digital-Adaptive-Circuits-And-Learning-Systems/README.md

                             .
 ```

 [preprocessing.py](https://github.com/MatteoOrlandini/Digital-Adaptive-Circuits-And-Learning-Systems/blob/main/preprocessing.py) splits the valid readers into training and validation readers and test readers saving the two json files `training_validation_readers.json` and `validation_readers.json`, respectively.
 Next, it creates the training, validation and test features.
 They will be saved in `Training_validation_features` and `Test_features` folders.
-Each of these folders has directories, named after the reader name, which contain the features saved in torch tensor format like `word_name.pt` (examples: `as.pt`, `and.pt`, `with.pt`, etc) with dimension 26 x 128 x 51.
+Each of these folders has directories, named after the reader name, which contain the features saved in torch tensor format like `word_name.pt` (examples: `as.pt`, `and.pt`, `with.pt`, etc) with dimension K x 128 x 51, where K >= 26.

 ```
 [